mkieblesz/python-code-test/README.md

     list for example.
 It wasn't attempted in assignment to solve problem of keeping starships in sync with 3rd party.

-    Each starship is identified by it's model and manufacturer.
+    Each starship is identified by it's model.

 * Creating starship listings with name and price